-So you’ve decided to become a host family and host an exchange student…congratulations!
+So you’ve decided to host an exchange student…congratulations!
 You are about to embark on an exciting journey that will leave a positive impact in your home, community, and the wider world.
 While awaiting the moment that your exchange student steps off of their plane and into your family, you may get anxious wondering “what can I do now to ensure a great exchange program when he or she arrives?
 Here are a few tips to help host families prepare for a successful exchange program…

 Get to Know Your Area Representative

 Your Area Representative will be your go-to contact for questions throughout your program.
 They will prepare you for your program by conducting a Host Family Orientation prior to your exchange student’s arrival.
 This meeting will familiarize you with important guidelines, names, phone numbers, and dates associated with your program.
 Your Area Representative will also maintain contact with you in the time leading up to and throughout your student’s program.

 Join An Online Host Family Community for News, Tips, and Advice

 There is no better resource to help prepare you for the world of cultural exchange than a community of your peers, and ISE’s Host Family Community aims to provide just that.
 Connect with like-minded individuals across the nation to ask questions, get advice, and share in the unique experience of hosting an international exchange student.